chanjulee1/Portfolio/README.md

 ---

 ## Machine Learning

+### 1. Reinforcement Learning
+- Reinforcement learning environment with a small grid-based Markov Decision Process (MDP), implementing value iteration, Q-learning, and SARSA for policy evaluation.
+It initializes transition probabilities and rewards, then runs these algorithms to compute optimal policies and prints results for comparison.

 ### 2. CNN Convolution
 - A simple convolutional neural network (CNN) implementation in NumPy with custom convolution and pooling functions, followed by a forward pass applying three convolutional layers, ReLU activations, and pooling operations.
 The script processes an input image and saves filtered outputs.